 Ultimately, don’t get discouraged.
 Try these tips and put your own twist on them.
 Some will work all the time.
 Some will work randomly.
 I’d love for you to share one of your go-to tips in the comments!

 If you found these tips helpful, click over to Jessica’s blog for a Free Quick-Reference Guide, including extra hints.
-Click here: 5 KILLER TIPS FOR COAXING REAL LOOKS and look for the Guide at the at the bottom of the post!
+Click to this post: For the Love of Natural and look for the Guide at the at the bottom of the post!